Dell, $5.99, ISBN 0-440-22372-5

 “No,” he replied with quiet intensity, “Jack.”

 Anne is the perfect match for Jack, his other half when it comes to suicidal tendencies.
 She is trained by her father who was the premiere cat burglar that played an important role in government espionage, and now she is putting her training in good use, robbing the aristocrats who reneged on their pledge of donations to her Charitable Society for Soldier’s Relief.
-She runs the charity as a way to make amends for her husband’s incompetent captaining of a military ship that resulted in the death or incapacitation of many men.
+She runs the charity as a way to make amends for her husband’s incompetent captaining of a military ship that resulted in the death of many men.

 Her husband loved her, and that is her worst hell.
 Matthew Wilder was a man who was so entranced by the notion of love that he places too high a standard for Anne to reciprocate.
 He is in love with an ideal, and when Anne couldn’t measure up, he ruthlessly punishes her using guilt trips and emotional blackmail.
 Eventually, she starts believing that she cannot love.
 Bereft of that, she seizes the opportunity to climb roofs and challenge lightning.
 She wants to teach the nobles a lesson, or so she says, but Jack sees right through her – she is flirting with death in a desperate need to escape the loneliness and the emptiness in her.
 The only emotion she feels is the exhilaration of cheating death.